-- Is this a revolt?
+- Is it a revolt?

-- No, it's a revolution Sire.
+- No, it's a revolution, Sire.

-Artificial intelligence (AI) continues to revolutionize many sectors.
-And companies, French in particular, are not mistaken: 30 % of them declare that they devote a budget of more than 1 million euros per year to technologies equipped with AI.
-Furthermore, 70 % of these companies are preparing to invest more in AI on this subject in the coming years.
+Artificial intelligence (AI) continues to revolutionise many sectors.
+And companies, particularly in France, are making no mistake: 30 % of them say they are devoting a budget of more than €1 million a year to AI-enabled technologies.
+What's more, 70 % of these companies are preparing to invest more in AI over the next few years.

 Read also: How to create value through artificial intelligence

-AI, customer relations, what is it exactly?
+AI, customer relations, what exactly are we talking about?

 Read also: AI to boost sales performance